vippsas/vipps-login-api/api-guide/flows/automatic-return.md

 ### Verification

-It is important that merchants verify that users returning to a different browser than where the login started are handled as expected.
-It is also recommended to test starting the login in private/incognito mode, as this will have similar effects as being returned to a different browser.
+Verify that users being returned to a browser different from where the login started are handled as expected.
+Test starting the login in private/incognito mode, as this will have similar effects as being returned to a different browser.